 For example, emergency departments tend to be the busiest on Mondays throughout the United States.
 This can be seen by retrieving the historical information available.
 Similarly, you can also analyze information and predict the possible busiest periods for your clinic.
 With these insights, you can plan staffing as well as other resources to handle the increased demand while avoiding increased waiting times.

-Optimized patient flow ensures that a practice is able to operate at full capacity, physicians can devote more time to their patients, time consuming tasks are brought to a minimum & patients are left happy with the care provided to them.
+Optimized patient flow ensures that a practice is able to operate at full capacity, physicians can devote more time to their patients, time-consuming tasks are brought to a minimum, and patients are left happy with the care that was provided.